-Watershed planning is a scientific and practical approach to provide effective decision support for solving environmental issues, including such as soil erosion and non-point source pollution-and so on.
-Watershed planning often requires a compromise between multiple potentially conflicting objectives, such as maximizing eco-environmental effectiveness and minimizing socioeconomic investment, to reach agreed-upon best management practices (BMP) scenario(s) that satisfy standpoints of multiple stakeholders (e.g., investors, farmers, citizens, and authorities) with different positions (Ruiz-Ortiz et al., 2019; Booth et al., 2011; Reichert et al., 2015; Sun, 2013).
-In existing studies, a selected BMP scenario often refers to a BMP-spatial distribution configuration of BMPs in the watershed.
+Watershed planning is a scientific and practical approach to provide effective decision support for solving environmental issues, such as soil erosion and nonpoint source pollution.
+Watershed planning often requires a compromise between multiple potentially conflicting objectives, such as maximizing eco-environmental effectiveness and minimizing socioeconomic investment, to reach agreed-upon best management practice (BMP) scenarios that satisfy standpoints of multiple stakeholders (e.g., investors, farmers, citizens, and authorities) (Ruiz-Ortiz et al., 2019; Booth et al., 2011; Reichert et al., 2015; Sun, 2013).
+In existing studies, a selected BMP scenario often refers to a spatial distribution of BMPs in the watershed.
 However, such a BMP scenario usually cannot be implemented at one time due to the constraints of practical situations, including budgets (or investments), local policies, willingness of landowners, and human resources (Abebe et al., 2019; Okumah et al., 2020; Ryan et al., 2003).
-Among these constraints, overall or stepwise investment by stakeholders may be the most common and comprehensive representation (Hou et al., 2020; Shen et al., under review2023).
+Among these constraints, overall or stepwise investment by stakeholders may be the most common and comprehensive representation (Hou et al., 2020; Shen et al., 2023).
 Therefore, how to consider investment constraints that involve multiple stakeholders in watershed planning becomes an urgent requirement for effective solutions.

-58 A lot of BMP scenario optimization methods have been proposed to support 59 watershed planning and generally take two types of approaches for considering stakeholder participation in the investment.
+A lot of BMP scenario optimization methods have been proposed to support watershed planning and generally take two types of approaches for considering stakeholder participation in the investment.
 The first regards all stakeholders as one role in proposing an overall investment constraint.
 They predominantly focused on BMP spatial optimization based on the assumption that a BMP scenario can be implemented simultaneously under the overall investment.
-Most research studies on BMP spatial optimization aimed at cost-effective scenarios (Gaddis et al., 2014; Qin et al., 2018) or return on investment (Jones et al., 2017; Kroeger et al., 2019) falls into this category.
-However, this type of approach cannot further arrange the optimalized BMP scenario into multistage implementation plans (the so-called practical BMP roadmap in this study), with each implementation stage including a BMP spatial configuration distribution and the corresponding investment (the so-called practical BMP roadmap in this study) to meet the requirements of making actual decisions effectively.
+Most studies on BMP spatial optimization aimed at cost-effective scenarios (Gaddis et al., 2014; Qin et al., 2018) or return on investment (Jones et al., 2017; Kroeger et al., 2019) fall into this category.
+However, this type of approach cannot further arrange the optimal BMP scenario into multistage implementation plans (the so-called practical BMP roadmap in this study), with each implementation stage including a BMP spatial distribution and the corresponding investment to meet the requirements of making actual decisions effectively.

-The second type of approach to consider stakeholder participation is setting stepwise investments for multiple implementation periods and conducting optimization in two different ways (Hou et al., 2020; Shen et al., under review2023).
+The second type of approach to consider stakeholder participation is setting stepwise investments for multiple implementation periods and conducting optimization in two different ways (Hou et al., 2020; Shen et al., 2023).
 The first way conducts separate optimization by stage (Hou et al., 2020; Podolak et al., 2017; Vogl et al., 2017).
 Simply put, BMP spatial configuration in each stage is treated as a separate optimization problem and optimized under independent geographic decision variables, environmental objectives, and the investment constraint (Hou et al., 2020).
 The staged optimization results were combined as a final roadmap.
-However, this type of approachmethod only loosely combines independent optimization results and does not optimize the roadmap in an overall optimization problem that considers multistage investments.
-To address this weakness, a new BMP roadmap optimization method considering the stepwise investment and time-varying effectiveness of BMPs was recently proposed by Shen et al. (under review2023).
+However, this type of approach only loosely combines independent optimization results and does not optimize the roadmap in an overall optimization problem that considers multistage investments.
+To address this weakness, a new BMP roadmap optimization method considering the stepwise investment and time-varying effectiveness of BMPs was recently proposed by Shen et al. (2023).
 This method introduces the concept of net present value (NPV) to evaluate the economic effectiveness of the entire roadmap and time-varying effectiveness of BMPs to evaluate environmental effectiveness of the roadmap.
-This way can effectively generate more feasible roadmaps from a specific spatial distribution of BMP scenario with less investment burden at the cost of a slight loss of environmental effectiveness and thus can provide various choices with different stepwise investment constraints for watershed planning (Shen et al., under review2023).
+This way can effectively generate more feasible roadmaps from a specific BMP scenario with less investment burden at the cost of a slight loss of environmental effectiveness and thus can provide various choices with different stepwise investment constraints for watershed planning (Shen et al., 2023).